Environmental Sustainability – Meaning, Examples and Importance

 At the level of a single business, formal policies matter.
 Company policies, roles, and incentive systems encourage employees to address sustainability in their daily work.
 That can mean accounting for, reducing, and recycling resources.

 Organizations also need to address the informal norms that guide longer-term behavioral change.
-Work to develop an organizational culture that celebrates the environment and ecosystem services as valuable (this NBS guide and research article offer more information on making your organizational culture more sustainable.)
+Work to develop an organizational culture that celebrates the environment and ecosystem services as valuable.

 Beyond one business, more collective approaches can really shift an economy.
-When businesses come together, they might develop a certification system, for example, to highlight environmentally sustainable products (this NBS guide and research article offer more information on certifications).
-Alternatively, businesses might work with government to develop infrastructure and training needed to support change.
+When businesses come together, they might develop a certification system, for example, to highlight environmentally sustainable products (this NBS guide offers more information on certifications).
+Alternatively, businesses might work with government to develop infrastructure and training needed to support sustainable change.

-The challenges are large.
-But there’s no limit to innovation.
+The environmental sustainability challenges are large.
+But there’s no limit to business innovation.
 How will you support environmental sustainability on our planet?

 About the Series